pburakov/playback/README.md

 ## Known Bugs and Limitations

 - Using timestamp field within a nested structure is not currently supported.
-- Messages are occasionally truncated when using JSON data fields.

 ## Supported Formats